chabe-bit/Rogue/README.md

 The project explores building game systems from scratch, including:

 * Character creation and class selection.
-* Personality test for character stat growth.
+* Personality test to determine character stat growth.
 * Menu and user-interface systems.
 * Sprite and asset rendering.
 * Camera movement and collision detection.